docksal/docksal/docs/phpcs.md

-# Using PHP Code Sniffer (phpcs) with Drude
+# Using PHP Code Sniffer with Drude

-phpcs is readily available in up-to-date version of cli container.
+phpcs and phpcbf are readily available in up-to-date version of cli container.

 ## Using as custom dsh command